 The Le Creuset 3-Ply Frying Pan is dishwasher safe; we put it through multiple cycles and it continued to look good and perform well.

-Summing up… the Le Creuset 3-Ply Stainless Steel 24cm Non-stick Frying Pan
+Summing up—final thoughts on the Le Creuset 3-Ply Stainless Steel 24cm Non-stick Frying Pan

 The only slight niggle we had was with the storage of the 3-ply Le Creuset pan.
 The handle is long, which made it hard to stash away in some smaller kitchen cupboards.
 However, this pan is attractive enough to be hooked up and displayed above your cooker should you wish to show it off.
 Overall we loved the weightiness of the piece, which gave it a strong, stable feel and ensured there was no warping over time, resulting in even, controlled cooking.
 We also liked that the stainless steel handle offered the option to transfer it from stovetop to oven should you wish.